 The Mull of Galloway Experience

-The lighthouse and exhibition open for the 2014 season on Saturday 12th April.
+The lighthouse and exhibition open for the 2014 season on Saturday 12th April until Sunday 26th October.

-The exhibition is open seven days a week from 10am to 4pm from Saturday 12th April 2014 until the middle of October and entrance costs £2.50 for adults and £1.00 for children under 14.
+The exhibition is open seven days a week from 10am to 4pm from Saturday 12th April 2014 until the 1st October and then Saturdays and Sundays only during October.
+Entrance charge is £2.50 for adults and £1.00 for children under 14.

-The lighthouse tower is open weekends until the middle of October, all Bank Holidays and every Monday, Tuesday and Wednesday in July and August from 10am to 4pm.
+The lighthouse tower is open weekends until the 26th October, all Bank Holidays and every Monday, Tuesday and Wednesday in July and August from 10am to 4pm (last entry is 3.30pm).

 Entrance to the lighthouse costs £2.50 for adults and £1.00 for children under 14.
 Access to the lighthouse tower is by guided tour only.